Table of Contents

 Etiology and Pathogenesis of Anemia of Chronic Disease

-The consequence is a relative insufficiency in iron, which from a pathophysiological perspective leads to a defective composition in the heme molecule and clinically manifests as anemia.
+The consequence is a relative insufficiency in iron, which, from a pathophysiological perspective, leads to a defective composition in the heme molecule, and clinically manifests as anemia.

-- RBCs usually normocytic to mildly microcytic
+- RBCs are usually normocytic to mildly microcytic.

-- RDW is normal to slightly increased
+- Red cell distribution width (RDW) is normal to slightly increased.

 Clinical Presentation and Symptoms of Anemia of Chronic Disease

-Unspecific general symptoms like fever and weight loss in combination with other, typical signs of anemia like fatigue, weakness, tachycardia, or visual impairments should be considered as possible indicators of anemia of chronic inflammation.
+Unspecific general symptoms like fever and weight loss in combination with other, typical signs of anemia like fatigue, weakness, tachycardia, or visual impairments, should be considered as possible indicators of anemia of chronic inflammation.
 Since anemia of inflammation is a consequence of an underlying disease, it is also important to look out for specific symptoms of the respective underlying disease.

 Diagnosis and Differential Diagnosis of Anemia of Chronic Disease

 If the underlying disease is known and is accompanied by signs of anemia, suspecting anemia of chronic diseases is reasonable but has to be further verified.